world-class/REPL/modules/level_5/agile_software_projects/README.md

   - [Website companion to the textbook](http://www.id-book.com/)
 - D. Norman, 2013, The Design of Everyday Things, MIT Press
 - Rob Cole and Edward Scotcher.
 Brilliant Agile Project Management.
 Pearson 2016

+### Further reading recommended in Interaction Design: Beyond Human-Computer Interaction, John Wiley & Sons

+- COOPER, A., REIMANN, R., CRONIN, D. AND NOESSEL, C. (2014) **About Face: The Essentials of Interaction Design (4th ed.).
+John Wiley & Sons Inc**. _"This fourth edition of About Face provides an updated overview of what is involved in interaction design, and it is written in a personable style that appeals to practitioners and students alike."_
+- GARRETT, J. J. (2010) **The Elements of User Experience: User-Centered Design for the Web and Beyond (2nd ed.).
+New Riders Press**. _"This is the second edition of the popular coffee- table introductory book to interaction design.
+It focuses on how to ask the right questions when designing for a user experience.
+It emphasizes the importance of understanding how products work on the outside, that is, when a person comes into contact with those products and tries to work with them.
+It also considers a business perspective."_
+- LIDWELL, W., HOLDEN, K. AND BUTLER, J. (2010) **Revised and Updated: 125 Ways to Enhance Usability, Influence Perception, Increase Appeal, Make Better Design Decisions and Teach Through Design.
+Rockport Publishers, Inc**. _"This book presents classic design principles such as consistency, accessibility, and visibility in addition to some lesser-known ones, such as constancy, chunking, and symmetry.
+They are alphabetically ordered (for easy reference) with a diversity of examples to illustrate how they work and can be used."_
+- NORMAN, D.A.
+(2013) **The Design of Everyday Things: Revised and Expanded Edition.
+MIT Press**. _"This book was first published in 1988 and became an international best seller, introducing the world of technology to the importance of design and psychology.
+It covers the design of everyday things, such as refrigerators and thermostats, providing much food for thought in relation to how to design interfaces.
+This latest edition is comprehensively revised showing how principles from psychology apply to a diversity of old and new technologies.
+The book is highly accessible with many illustrative examples."_
+- SAFFER, D. (2014) **Microinteractions: Designing with Details.
+O’Reilly**. _"This highly accessible book provides many examples of the small things in interaction design that make a big difference between a pleasant experience and a nightmare one.
+Dan Saffer describes how to design them to be efficient, understandable, and enjoyable user actions.
+He goes into detail about their structure and the different kinds, including many examples with lots of illustrations.
+The book is a joy to dip into and enables you to understand right away why and how it is important to get the micro-interactions right."_